SymfonyCasts/EasyAdminBundle/sfcasts/permissions.md

 # Permissions

-In `/config/packages/security.yaml`, thanks to the `access_control` that we added way back at the beginning of the tutorial, you can only get to the admin section if you have `ROLE_ADMIN`.
-As far as security goes, that's all we have so far.
-If you have `ROLE_ADMIN`, you have access to everything inside of the admin area.
-But in reality, in this application, we have *three* different user types.
+In `config/packages/security.yaml`, thanks to the `access_control` that we added *way* back at the start of the tutorial, you can only get to the admin section if you have `ROLE_ADMIN`.
+As far as security goes.... that's all we have so far.
+If you have `ROLE_ADMIN`, you get access to *everything* inside of the admin area.

+But in this application, we have *three* different admin user types and each needs to have access to different *parts* of the admin section.

 You can see them described up here under `role_hierarchy`.
 We have `ROLE_ADMIN`, which is the lowest level.
-Then we have `ROLE_MODERATOR` above that, which *includes* `ROLE_ADMIN`, but we're going to give this some *special* permissions, like the ability to moderate questions.
-And finally, there's `ROLE_SUPER_ADMIN`, which is the highest level of permissions and is allowed to do everything.
+Then we `ROLE_MODERATOR` above that, which *includes* `ROLE_ADMIN`, but we're going to give this some *special* permissions, like the ability to moderate questions.
+And finally, there's `ROLE_SUPER_ADMIN`, which is the highest level of permissions and will be allowed to do everything.

-Only users with `ROLE_MODERATOR` should be allowed to go to the Questions CRUD section.
-Right now I have... if I hover over this... `ROLE_ADMIN`, and I *do* currently have access to this.
-To fix that, the first thing we want to do is hide this link unless I have `ROLE_MODERATOR`.
-So let's go over to our `DashboardController.php` - that's where we can configure our links - and up to `configureMenuItems()`.
-Here's the `Questions` one right here.
-We can call `->setPermission()` and then pass this the permission to check, which for us is `ROLE_MODERATOR`.
-As I mentioned, the user I'm logged in as right now does *not* have this role.
-So, not surprisingly, when we refresh, the link disappears.
-But check it out!
-I still *technically* have access to the Questions section.
-It just doesn't show the link anymore.
-So if someone sent me this URL, then I could *still* access this, but I would never be able to *guess* this URL.
-Thst's because EasyAdmin generates a signature on this URL.
-You can actually see it up here - this "signature=".
+## Hiding a Menu Link by Role

+Here's the first goal: only users with `ROLE_MODERATOR` should be allowed to go to the Questions CRUD section.
+Right now if I hover over the security part of the web debug toolbar.... yup!
+I *only* have `ROLE_ADMIN`... so I should *not* be able to go here.

+Fixing this is two steps.
+First, we need hide this link unless the user has `ROLE_MODERATOR`.
+Open up `DashboardController`... a find `configureMenuItems()`: this is where we configure those links.
+On the `Questions` link, add `->setPermission()` and then pass the role that's needed:
+`ROLE_MODERATOR`.

+Since the user *I'm* logged in as does *not* have this role... when we refresh, the link disappears.

+## The ?signature In the URL

+But, of course, I still *technically* have access to this section!
+The link is gone, but if someone sent me this URL, then I *could* still access this.
+So that *is* still a problem.
+Though, at the very least, a user wouldn't be able to *guess* the URL, because EasyAdmin generates a signature.
+That's this `signature="` part.
 What that does is prevent anyone from messing with a URL and trying to access something else.
-For example, if I tried to change "QuestionCrudController" to "AnswerCrudController", because I'm attempting to change the URL to gain access somewhere else, I see:
+For example, if I tried to change "QuestionCrudController" to "AnswerCrudController" to try to gain access to another section, I see:

 > The signature of the URL is not valid.

-So without the link to Questions, there won't be a way for me to somehow guess what that is by changing the URL. *But* if somebody just links me directly there, I do still technically have access.
+So without the link to Questions, there won't be a way for me to somehow *guess* the URL. *But* if somebody just sends me the link, I do still technically have access.
 We'll fix that in a second.

-By the way, if you want to disable that signature feature in your admin section for some reason, that can be done in `configureDashboard()` by calling `->disableUrlSignatures()`.
+By the way, if you want to disable that signature feature in your admin section, that can be done in `configureDashboard()` by calling `->disableUrlSignatures()`.
+Just be *extra* careful that you have your security configured correctly.

+## Restricting a Crud Section By Role

-Anyways, to *truly* restrict access to this CRUD section, let's go to `QuestionCrudController.php`.
-We don't have `configureActions` in here yet, so I'll go to "Override Methods" and override `configureActions`.
+Anyways, to *truly* restrict access to this CRUD section, go to `QuestionCrudController`.
+In EasyAdmin language, what we need to do is set a permission on the *action* or *actions* that should require that role.
+We don't have `configureActions()` method yet, so I'll go to "Override Methods" to add that.

 What we've been doing so far is adding actions to certain pages or disabling them.
-One of the other things you can do is call `->setPermission()`, and here you put an action name.
-I'll use `Action::INDEX`.
-So on the index page, you need to have `ROLE_MODERATOR`.
-If I refresh the index page... it fails!
+We can *also* call `->setPermission()` and pass an action name - like `Action::INDEX` and the role you need to have: `ROLE_MODERATOR`.

+If I refresh the index page now... it fails!

 > You don't have enough permissions to run the "index" action

 Let's rewind a bit.
-Go to the Homepage... log out... and I'll log *back* in as "moderatoradmin@example.com" with password "adminpass".
-Beautiful!
-I'll head back to my Admin section, and now I *do* have the Questions link and I can access the Questions section.
-Sweet! *However*, we only restricted access to the index action, so the same thing applies here.
-If someone is able to guess the URL to the new page or the edit page, they're going to be able to access it.
+Go to the Homepage... log out... and log *back* in as "moderatoradmin@example.com" with password "adminpass".
+Cool.
+Head back to the Admin section... and *now* we *do* see the Questions link... and we can access the Questions section.
+Sweet!

+*However*, we only restricted access to the *index* action.
+So the same problem applies to the other actions: if someone sent me the URL to the "new" or "edit" pages, then I *will* be able to access those... as long as I have the minimum `ROLE_ADMIN`.

-*So*, let's lock down a couple more pages: The `DETAIL` page for `ROLE_MODERATOR` and also the `EDIT` action for `ROLE_MODERATOR`.
+*So*, let's lock down a couple more actions: the `DETAIL` action for `ROLE_MODERATOR` and also the `EDIT` action for `ROLE_MODERATOR`.
 In a few minutes, I'll also show you how to restrict access to an entire CRUD controller.
-This is *only* needed if different users have access to your CRUD controller, but you need to restrict on an action-by-action basis.
+What we're doing should *only* be needed if you are restricting things differently on an action-by-action basis.

-All right, let's think about it.
-The only two pages that we haven't listed here yet are the `NEW` action and the `DELETE` action, and those are kind of sensitive.
-I only want to allow super admins to be able to access those actions.
+Ok, let's think.
+The only two actions that we haven't listed here yet are the `NEW` action and the `DELETE` action.
+Those are pretty sensitive, so I only want to allow super admins to access those.
 Copy this, paste, and say `Action::NEW` and restrict it to `ROLE_SUPER_ADMIN`.
-Paste this again and say `Action::DELETE`.
-This will also be  restricted to `ROLE_SUPER_ADMIN`.
-There's also a `BATCH_DELETE`, so you may want to restrict that one as well if you want this to be locked down correctly.
+Paste again and say `Action::DELETE` *also* restricted to `ROLE_SUPER_ADMIN`.

-As a result of these changes, when we refresh... yes!
-You can see that it hides the delete link correctly.
-Even if I were able to guess the URL, I wouldn't be able to get there.
-If you look over here, you'll notice that the batch delete is still allowed, so if I checked these, I can hit Delete and that would still be allowed.
-Let's go ahead and lock that down as well.
-Paste another line here, change this to `BATCH_DELETE` with `ROLE_SUPER_ADMIN`.
+Thanks to these changes,, when we refresh... yes!
+It hides the delete link correctly.
+And even if I were able to guess the URL to that action, I wouldn't be able to get there.
+But that EasyAdmin has a really nice "batch delete"... and that *is* still allowed.
+Let's lock that down as well.

+Paste another line, change this to `BATCH_DELETE` with `ROLE_SUPER_ADMIN`.
 Now when we refresh, the check boxes are gone!
 I have no batch actions that I can do on this page.
-This is how you can restrict things on an action-by-action basis.
-But *sometimes*, it's not this complicated. *Sometimes* you just want to say:

-> Look, I want to require a role like `ROLE_MODERATOR` to
-> be able to access *any* CRUD section as a whole.

-In that case, instead of trying to set the permission on *every* single action like this, you can skip this part and instead, just use *normal* security.

-For example, let's head up to the top of `QuestionCrudController.php`, and I'm going to leverage the `[IsGranted]` from SensioFrameworkExtraBundle.
-Just for a second, let's pretend that we're going to require `ROLE_SUPER_ADMIN` to get to *anywhere* under this `QuestionCrudController.php`.
-If we head over now and refresh... we get "Access Denied".
-Keep in mind that these controllers are *real* controllers.
-So just about everything you can do in a normal controller, you can do inside of these CRUD controllers.

-Let's undo that. *Or*, if you want, we can put `ROLE_MODERATOR` up there just to make sure that if we missed any actions, users will *at least* need to have `ROLE_MODERATOR` to get to them.
-Since we're already logged in with that user, now... we're good!

-One thing I do want to point out here is that you do need to keep your security when you link to something in line with the security that you require on your controller.
-For example, let's temporarily remove the link permission down here.
-Then, in `QuestionCrudController.php`, down on the index, temporarily require `ROLE_SUPER_ADMIN`.
-This means that currently, we should not have access to the index page.
-If we go over here and refresh... that's true!
-We're denied access!
-But if we go back to `/admin` here, you can see the Questions link *does* show up.
-EasyAdmin isn't smart enough to realize that if we click this, we're not going to have access.
-We need to make sure that we keep that in sync ourselves.
-Go change this back to `ROLE_MODERATOR`... and over here, we'll restore that permission.
-Now we're good.
-Our question section requires `ROLE_MODERATOR` and specific actions inside of it, like `DELETE` require `ROLE_SUPER_ADMIN`.
-Very nice!

-Next, security can go even further, where we hide individual fields based on permissions, or even hiding and showing specific entities based on which admin user is logged in.
-Whoa...
+Next, sometimes permissions are... *not* this complex!
+Let's learn how we can restrict access to an *entire* crud section with one line of code.